-Teacher notes included in the Notes page
+Teacher notes included in the Notes page For more instructions, see the User Guide.

-2 of 9

-Political failures

-By the end of this section, you will know about the following aspects of the Hoover administration's failures to end the Great Depression:

-- Government reassurances

-- American resentment of Hoover

-- Government reform efforts

-- The Bonus Army.

-Government assurances

-"I see nothing in the present situation that is either menacing or warrants pessimism."

-- Secretary of the Treasury Andrew Mellon in December, 1929

-At first, Hoover's government assumed that the depression was a natural part of the economic cycle.
+"I see nothing in the present situation that is either menacing or warrants pessimism." - Secretary of the Treasury Andrew Mellon in December, 1929 At first, Hoover's government assumed that the depression was a natural part of the economic cycle.
 Hoover told people to continue to spend normally.
 Hoover believed that welfare systems made people reliant on the state and hindered their independence.
 Instead, he encouraged private businesses not to fire employees and to organize relief efforts within their industry.

-Americans react

 As the depression worsened, Americans began blaming Hoover for the crisis.

-People who were evicted from their homes set up shanty towns nicknamed "Hoovervilles."
+People evicted from their homes set up shanty towns nicknamed "Hoovervilles."
 Stray newspapers became "Hoover blankets" and empty, turned out pockets were known as "Hoover flags."